HBM/node-jet/doc/peer.md

   - `value`: {Any | undefined} The current value of the State or `undefined` for Methods
 - `n`: {Number} The number of matches within the given range (from-to)

+These are the "differences" (changes) to the previous set of data and allows e.g. for minimal DOM manipulation.
+There is also the more convenient `sort.asArray` fetch rule option which always provides an complete sorted Array argument to `fetchCb`.

 ```javascript
 var sortedPersons = [];
 var fetchPersons = peer.fetch({